CMCD1996/Portfolio/index.md

 My interests lie at the intersection of business, finance, and technology.

 Technology will continue to play a pivotal role in addressing the most pressing issues facing society.
-I am interested in utilising technology, venture capital and private equity to address these issues.
-In particular, I focus on using my skills to address the energy transition, infrastructure needs, financial illiteracy and gender inequality.
+I am interested in using technology, venture capital and private equity to address these issues.
+In particular, I most interested using my skills and experience to address the energy transition, infrastructure, financial illiteracy and gender inequality.

 I welcome new connections and do not hesitate to contact me directly.